markiine/TARge21_Shop/README.md

 Spaceship in main branch.
 Car in develop branch.

-Can't do migration in my Mac, have tu finish project in school computer.
+Can't do migration in my Mac, have to finish project in school computer.